Fab Academy 2026

 Group Assignment

-From the group assignment I learned how to properly characterize and operate a CNC router.
-Before machining any design, it is important to understand the machine parameters and how they affect the cutting process.
+During the group assignment, I learned how to properly characterize and operate a CNC router.

-One of the key concepts was understanding the relationship between spindle speed, feed rate, and chip load.
-These parameters determine how much material the tool removes and directly affect the quality of the cut, the temperature of the tool, and the overall machining performance.
+One of the most important concepts was understanding the relationship between spindle speed, feed rate and chip load, since these parameters directly affect the cut quality and machining performance.

 Individual Assignment